theNewDynamic/oregonsadventurecoast.com/content/sitepages/15-off-storm-watching-lodging-special.md

 ![](/img/storm-15-off-695x322-final.jpg)

 Spend this winter in a destination that offers Space to Spread Out and Adventures to Invigorate!
-Enjoy a 2 Night stay at any of the Lodging Properties found at the bottom of this page, and receive a 15% discount through March 31, 2021. _Some restrictions apply and subject to change._
+Enjoy a 2 Night stay at any of the Lodging Properties found at the bottom of this page, and receive a 15% discount through February 28, 2022. _Some restrictions apply and subject to change._

 **For more information, check out our main Storm Watching page.** [**Learn More About Storm Watching**](/storm-watching)